 - references to the works and conclusions of other authors are to be provided to avoid cases of plagiarism;

-- all the materials undergo an anonymous peer-review process;
+- all the materials undergo single-blind peer review process;

 - the editorial board selects materials for publication in combination with the principles of justice and of high scientific ethics.